Sierra Leone (1961–1971): An independent nation led by Sir Milton Margai

 On 27 April 1961, Milton Margai led Sierra Leone to independence from the United Kingdom.
 Thousands of Sierra Leoneans across the nation took to the streets to celebrate their independence.
 The nation held its first general elections on 27 May 1962, and Sir Milton Margai was elected Sierra Leone's first prime minister by a landslide.
 Milton Margai's political party, the Sierra Leone People's Party (SLPP), won by large margins in the nation's first general election under universal adult suffrage in May 1962 under universal adult franchise.
 The All People's Congress (APC) emerged as the most organised opposition.

 An important aspect of Margai's character was his self-effacement.
 He was neither corrupt nor did he make a lavish display of his power or status.
 Sir Milton's government was based on the rule of law and the notion of separation of powers, with multiparty political institutions and fairly viable representative structures.
 Margai used his conservative ideology to lead Sierra Leone without much strife.
 He appointed government officials with a clear eye to satisfy various ethnic groups.
 Margai successfully built coalitions from in the 1950s to attain independence without bloodshed.
 With his genteel nature, Margai employed a brokerage style of politics by sharing political power between political groups and the paramount chiefs in the provinces.

 In March 1964, Njala University opened.

 Upon Margai's death on 28 April 1964, an internal crisis within members of the Sierra Leone People's party erupted as to who would succeed Margai as prime minister.
 The parliament of Sierra Leone held an emergency session to elect a new prime minister; the person must be a member of the ruling SLPP party.
 One of the two leading candidates to succeed Margai as prime minister was Sir Albert Margai, Sierra Leone's Finance Minister and also the younger brother of Sir Milton Margai.
 The other was Dr. John Karefa-Smart, Sierra Leone's foreign minister and a close ally of Sir Milton.
 Sir Albert Margai was elected by a majority vote in Parliament to be the new leader of the SLPP and the next prime minister of Sierra Leone.
-Sir Albert attempted to establish a one-party state had the ready cooperation of the opposition All People' Congress but met fierce resistance from some cadre within his party Sierra Leone People's Party (SLPP) and ultimately abandoned the idea.
+Sir Albert attempted to establish a one-party state with the ready cooperation of the opposition All People' Congress, but met fierce resistance from some members of his own party, the Sierra Leone People's Party (SLPP), and ultimately abandoned the idea.
 Sir Albert Margai's leadership was briefly challenged by Sierra Leone's Foreign Minister John Karefa-Smart, an ethnic Sherbro, who questioned Sir Albert's succession to the SLPP leadership position.
 Kareefa-Smart received little support in Parliament in his attempt to have Margai stripped of the SLPP leadership.

 On 4 August 1964, Sierra Leone's decimal currency, the Sierra Leonean leone, was introduced to replace the British West African pound.